Collector's Guide: Jaeger-LeCoultre Memovox Reference E 855

 The Case

 The size is one of the most favorable aspects to why collectors are drawn to the reference E 855.
 The case diameter measures 37mm (or 45.5mm length lug-to-lug).
 These were quite a departure from the previous manual wind models which generally were in the 33mm-35mm range.
 The bezel is very attractive and is somewhat similar to the disco-volante cases in Patek Philippe with an angular bezel design.
-While some may find a 45.5mm length to be on the larger side, the lug width is a standard 18mm helps balances the entire timepiece on the wrist.
+While some may find a 45.5mm length to be on the larger side, the lug width is a standard 18mm and helps balance the entire timepiece on the wrist.
 At 37mm in diameter the watch holds up for those interested in “jumbo” models and is among the best proportioned watches from JLC (unless you want to step it up to 42mm with a Polaris reference E 859).
 From the range of alarm watches by JLC, the E 855 is one of the best models to consider in this size and era.
 Although these were produced for a fairly long period, I have found it is not easy to come across great examples.

 Comparing the ref.
 E 855 with the other Memovox offerings throughout the 1970s, this model maintained a more traditional design as opposed to the avant-garde “SnowDrop” cases.
 It features a three-body case with a screw-down ring and fixed caseback with an off-center post which is soldered to the case back for the alarm hammer to strike.
 This qualifies the watch as “water resistant” and as a result the reference is designated as E for etanche.
 This watch is categorized as a “water resistant” case and designated as E 855 for etanche (waterproof).
 However, in no means should these be submerged in water.
 The crowns do not lock in place, and any instances of the model being submerged is dangerous for flooding.
 In reality, these references were made to be “splash proof” at best with a grading of 2 ATM.